rashi0409/Google_Silicon_Project/README.md

 ### 1. Extract Features from RTL Files
 - Parse RTL files and count logical elements:
   - AND, OR, XOR, NAND, NOR, etc.
-- Identify structural components such as always blocks, flip-flops, and assignments
+- Identify structural components such as always blocks, and assignments

 ### 2. Train the Machine Learning Model
 - Use **Random Forest Regressor** for training